Introduction

 Proper outdoor lighting can transform a home, not just at night but also during the day.
-Thoughtfully placing landscape lighting highlights the best features of your home's exterior and yard while creating an inviting ambiance.
 The strategic use of different lighting techniques draws attention to plants, pathways, structures, and other areas you want to showcase.
-This illuminates and accentuates the natural textures, colors, and shapes of your landscape.
+In this blog post, we will explore some of the most popular landscape lighting techniques and how to use them effectively.

 What are Common Landscape Lighting Techniques?